kirillDanshin/go-monkey/README.md

 	wg := new(sync.WaitGroup)

-	// One Runtime Instance Used By Many Goroutines for i := 0; i < 100; i++ {
+	// One runtime instance used by many goroutines for i := 0; i < 100; i++ {
 		wg.Add(1)
 		go func() {